When shouId I apply for the PMPor CAPM Certification with PMI ?

 CAPM - Of the 150 questions, only 135 are scored.
 In 2009, 88 correct of the 135 scored questions resulted in a passing score.

 When/how will I know if I passed the exam?

 When you are finished answering all the questions, or your alloted time expires, the exam is immediately scored and the screen will indicate an Examination Result of Pass or Fail.

 PMP Application and Exam Overview

-Interested in earning your PMP?
+Haven't applied or need to apply again?
 This informative webinar provides a comprehensive overview of the PMP application process, experience requirements, audit procedures, exam logistics and more.
-Click Here to Access the Recording
+Click Here to Access the Recording: